xuedong/xuedong.github.io/about.md

 permalink: /about/
 ---

-<h3>Short bio</h3>
+<h3>Short Bio</h3>

 <blockquote>
 <p>
-I am currently a PhD student at [Inria Lille-Nord Europe](https://www.inria.fr/centre/lille) in team <a href="https://team.inria.fr/sequel/">SequeL</a> under the supervision of [Emilie Kaufmann](http://chercheurs.lille.inria.fr/ekaufman/index.html) and [Michal Valko](http://researchers.lille.inria.fr/~valko/hp/).
+I am currently a PhD student at <a href="https://www.inria.fr/centre/lille">Inria Lille-Nord Europe</a> in team <a href="https://team.inria.fr/sequel/">SequeL</a> under the supervision of <a href="http://chercheurs.lille.inria.fr/ekaufman/index.html">Emilie Kaufmann</a> and <a href="http://researchers.lille.inria.fr/~valko/hp/>Michal Valko</a>.
 My research focuses on multi-armed bandits and its applications.
 Before I received a BSc and a MSc of Computer Science from Ecole normale supérieure de Cachan (Rennes Campus) and a MSc of Mathematics from Université Pierre et Marie Curie (Paris VI).
 </p>
 </blockquote>